akuklev/HOCC/README.md

 `‖φ‖ᶜ` in $CC_{obs}$.
 We also describe how to define `‖_‖ᶜ` so that it no incompatibility with univalence principle can arize.

+It also does not seem out of the reach to demonstrate `‖_‖ᶜ`-conservativity of $CC_{obs}$ with a $n$ universes over ZFC(n) (ZFC with a $n$ inaccessibles).
+In order to achieve that, we will be constructing a model of the $CC_{obs}(n)$ in ZFC(n). `Ω°` has a structure of Heyting algebra, and every Heyting algebra can be embedded (Kripke Representation) into the Heyting algebra of up-sets of some posets.
+Thus we'll be striving to interpret $CC_{obs}(n)$ in ZFC(n) in such a way that the propositions `p : Ω°` will be modeled by up-sets of the inaccessible cardinal $V_κ$.
+On the type-theoretic side we'll have the type of Aczel sets `V` modelling ZFC(n - 1).
+Utilizing the impredicative universal quantifier of `Ω°` to represent both finitary and infinitary conjuntions, it seems possible to translate each `s : V` into the respective Zakharyaschev subframe canonical formula `φₛ : Ω°` (see “Axiomatization Techniques for Intermediate Logics” [Bezhanishvili2022]), that will be in interpreted precisely by the set $s ∈ V_κ$ in the model.

 § Handling Large Categories and Internalization: Typed Unbounded Quantifiers
 ----------------------------------------------------------------------------